 Our Get Fishing events are perfect for families looking for beginner sessions where you can learn to fish or get back into angling after a break.
 Nearly all of them are completely FREE!

-Note: Because of the current public health situation it’s worth just double-checking events are running on the day – please call or contact the event organiser to confirm before you set off.
+Note: It’s worth just double-checking events are running on the day – please call or contact the event organiser to confirm before you set off.

 How to get started with fishing – what you need to know:

 We realise that getting into fishing for the first time can be a bit confusing with loads of types of tackle, places to go, baits to use and types of fish!
 Don’t worry – starting out with a basic beginner fishing kit is really easy and we have Family Friendly Fishing Venues that will show you exactly how to fish and what to use.
 Simple!

 Where to go and what to do – angling for all:

 Find out places, videos and news to Get Fishing!
 We can also help find easy access venues for people of all ages and abilities and because angling is such a brilliant way to spend time outdoors and active in nature – in fact we’ve got a whole section on how fishing is an activity which can benefit your health and wellbeing.